 Don’t battle the crowds if you don’t have to.
 The tax free weekend is a great thing, but it doesn’t mean you have to stand around a bin of crayons with 50 other parents and tote your rambunctious kids to the store when they’d rather be playing.

 Buy your school supplies online.
-(They’re still tax exempt if you order them this weekend.)
+(They’re still tax exempt if you order them & pay for them this weekend.)
 Put on your sweatpants, pour a glass of wine, whip out that school supply list, and start clicking.
 All from the comfort of your couch.
 Seriously, getting your school supplies delivered to your front door is life-changing.